ludovicocelli/LUDOVICO-CELLI-MDEF25-26/docs/Unpacking-tech-systems.md

 3.  **Decommissioning:** Was the LCD panel issue the only reason for the decommissioning of the machine?
 4.  **Limitations:** The malfunctioning of the LCD panel limits initial functionality testing of the machine.
 5.  **Reuse:** How can non-functioning elements be reused?
 What are the reusable components?

+# Reflections on the first week (disassembling, analyzing and testing)

 ```